cloudnoize/CodeAnalysis/MicroLock.md

  - The futex is used for the slow path,  and it operates on a shared 32 bit unsigned integer as done in the ParkingLot class where it queue threads that waits on a lock by its address.
  - first we store the address of the lock in an unsigned integer type guaranteed to be large enough to hold a pointer.
  - the expression `lockptr &=  ~(sizeof(uint32_t) -  1)`
-	 - Create a mask which aligns as address to the nearest 32-bit boundary by decrementing 1 from
+	 - Create a mask which aligns an address to the nearest 32-bit boundary by decrementing 1 from a power of two (the sizeof()) and flipping its bits e.g. 0xb...11111100 .

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwOTY0ODM5NSwyNTEyOTk2NDEsMjA5MD
+eyJoaXN0b3J5IjpbMjAyMzE0MDMzNiwyNTEyOTk2NDEsMjA5MD
 MxNzQyMF19
 -->